nehemiaobati/codeigniter/documentation.md

   - These preferences are stored in the `user_settings` table and persist across sessions.
 - **6.3.6.
 Media Generation (Image & Video)**:
   - **Service:** `MediaGenerationService` handles interactions with image (Imagen 4.0, Gemini 2.5 Flash Image) and video (Veo 2.0) models.
+  - **Multimodal Input:** The system supports generating media from text prompts OR multimodal inputs (e.g., Image-to-Image using Gemini Flash).
+  - **Privacy:** User prompts are processed in-memory for the API request but are **never stored** in the database, ensuring maximum user privacy.
   - **Process:**
     - **Images:** Generated synchronously.
-The system decodes the base64 response, saves the image to `writable/uploads/generated/`, and logs the transaction.
+The system decodes the base64 response, saves the image to `writable/uploads/generated/{userId}/`, and logs the transaction (without the prompt).
     - **Videos:** Generated asynchronously.
 The system initiates a long-running operation with Veo 2.0, returns an operation ID, and polls for completion.
 Once ready, the video is downloaded and saved.
+    - **Auto-Deletion:** All generated media files are **deleted immediately** after they are served to the user.
+This ensures a stateless architecture and maximum privacy.
   - **Cost Management:** Costs are estimated and deducted based on the specific model's pricing (e.g., per image or per second of video).

 **6.4.
 Cryptocurrency Data Service**